 A conspiracy allows the participants to slide up sideways to something they know they shouldn’t be doing.

-Some things the Paris Texas Chamber know, but we never claim to know everything.
+Some things the Paris Texas Chamber of Commerce do know, but we never claim to know everything.
 There is a whale of a difference in the two.
-And we do know that a conspiracy requires everything but a backbone.
+And one of the things we do know is that a conspiracy may require everything but a backbone.

 We realize, as do others, that on another front, more then one someone approved the name, design, and decision to deliberately use a Paris Lamar County Chamber of Commerce logo for the Lamar County Chamber of Commerce webpage, stationery, advertising, etc.